Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 - `unbonding`: A validator that is not in the active set and can't not participate in consensus.
 This validator is not earning rewards but can still be slashed for misbehaviour.
 This is a transition state from `bonded` to `unbonded`.
 If a validator does not send a `rebond` transaction while in `unbonding` mode, it will take three weeks for the state transition to complete.

 - `unbonded`: A validator that is not in the active set and not signing blocks.
 Unbonded validators can't be slashed and can't earn any rewards from their operation.
-It is still possible to delegate Luna to unbonded validators.
+It is still possible to delegate Odis to unbonded validators.
 Un-delegating from an `unbonded` validator is immediate.

 All Delegators have the same state as their validator.

 Delegations are not necessarily bonded.
-Luna can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid.
+Odis can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid.

 ### What is "self-bonding"?
 How can I increase my "self-bond"?

-A validator operator's "self-bond" refers to the amount of Luna delegated to itself.
-You can increase your self-bond by delegating more Luna to your validator account.
+A validator operator's "self-bond" refers to the amount of Odis delegated to itself.
+You can increase your self-bond by delegating more Odis to your validator account.

 ### Can I delegate to a validator outside of the active set?